You’re doing a website makeover…or creating a new website from scratch. Your domain name will attract visitors, especially if you’re doing a makeover.

 (2) Create a simple giveaway (a/k/a lead magnet).
 Use a compelling title like, “5 Steps To Build A Bulletproof Retirement Plan”).
 Or “7 Guidelines To Choosing A Lawyer To Write Your Will.”
 Of course, you’ll need to be able to deliver on your promise.

-(3) Sign up with an email service like MailChimp, MadMimi, MailerLite or Birdsend.
-They all offer free or low-cost options.
+(3) Sign up with an email service.
+Most services offer free or low-cost options.
 You can move later.
 Just make sure they’ve got great customer service and will get back to you quickly if you have questions.
 Because you will.

 (5) Want to go for the bare-bones approach?
-Use your domain name to redirect to a Facebook page.
+Use your domain name to redirect to a Facebook page or LinkedIn page.
 Post the availability of your giveaway.

 (6) Want a little more?
 Set up a blog as your website.
 Lots of established service business owners never bother with a regular website and home page and they do just fine.